amloveyweb/amloveyweb.github.io/pages/AssetsExplorer/AssetExplorer.md

 permalink: "/assetexplorer/"
 ---

-A+ Assets Explorer is an easy to use assets explorer extension for Unity Editor, provides a different style of overview and management of assets, and is ready for large project.
-It's not a replacement of Project Window of Unity Editor, but an enhancement.
+A+ Assets Explorer is an easy to use assets explorer extension for Unity Editor, provides different style of assets management and several workflow improvement tools.
+It is ready for large project.

 ### {{ site.data.language.get_from_assetstore }} :
 <https://www.assetstore.unity3d.com/#!/content/57335>